 “America the Beautiful” describes our country as having “amber waves of grain” and “purple mountains majesty,” but it doesn’t tell you where most Americans are moving.
 As cited in New Jersey Warehousemen and Movers Association’s report, the most active cities where people are moving within reach of our branches are Washington, DC; Los Angeles, and Denver.
 The two states where the most people are moving near our branches are Colorado and DC, says My Moving Reviews.

 Where Do They Come From?

 If there are so many people moving from state to state, where exactly are they coming from, and are they staying local or migrating far away?
 According to NJ Warehousemen and Movers Association, most movers are coming from the following cities where we have branches – Washington, DC; Los Angeles, and New York City.
 However, My Moving Reviews showed that New Jersey and New York were where most residents originally hailed.

 California, where two of our branches are located, ranked as having the most out-of-state movers with New Jersey ranking last among our branches, according to Governing.
 Florida ranked as having the highest amount of movers from another state with New Jersey ranking last, continues Governing.
 As for what state had the most movers from another country, California won the race with Colorado placing last.

 Why Are They Moving?

-Although there are a myriad of reasons to move, most movers cited these three reasons why they wanted to move, says My Moving Reviews – to purchase a bigger and better home; changes in their family situation; and to buy a more economically feasible home.
-Other reasons included buying their first home; starting a new job; and either losing or gaining a partner.
+Although there is a myriad of reasons to move, most movers cited these three reasons why they wanted to move, says My Moving Reviews – to purchase a bigger and better home; to changes in their family situation; and to buy a more economically feasible home.
+Other reasons included buying their first home; starting a new job, and either losing or gaining a partner.